The Rewrite Cancer Innovation Challenge Official Rules and Regulations

 - Clearly outlined proposal with evidence of a well thought out design, e.g. approach, executional considerations, resources, etc. – 5 points

 - Validates feasibility and broad applicability – 5 points

 Each eligible Submission will be given a score (the “Score”) out of 25 points by the Steering committee based on the evaluation criteria outlined above.
 A threshold score of 17 points must be achieved by a Submission in order to be considered a top eligible Submission.
 In the event that no Submission within a category reaches this threshold score, as determined by the Steering committee in their sole and absolute discretion on the basis of the evaluation criteria, then the benefit allocated to that category will not be awarded.

 In addition to the Score, the Steering committee will also rank each eligible submission (the “Rank) based on how well it meets the evaluation criteria and how well it addresses the Challenge statement.

 Odds of being selected as an eligible winner depend on the number and caliber of eligible Submissions submitted and received in accordance with these Official Rules and Regulations.
 The eligible Teams associated with the top eligible Submissions based on Score and Rank (as determined by the Steering committee, in their sole and absolute discretion) in each Category will each be selected as an eligible winner.
 In the event of an exact tie based on all criteria, a new panel of judges will be appointed by the Sponsor to break the tie in accordance with the preceding procedure.
-Judging is scheduled to be completed on or about August 17 11:59 P.M.
-Eastern Time.
+Judging is scheduled to be completed in late August.
 FOR THE AVOIDANCE OF ANY DOUBT, THERE WILL BE ONLY ONE (1) WINNER IN EACH CATEGORY, FOR A MAXIMUM TOTAL OF FOUR (4) WINNERS.
 UNDER NO CIRCUMSTANCES WHATSOEVER WILL THERE BE MORE THAN FOUR (4) WINNERS.
 If for any reason whatsoever, fewer than four (4) eligible Submissions are received in accordance with these Official Rules and Regulations, then there will be fewer than four (4) winners.

 Notice to Winners